Is it safe to open schools? Yes, but ...

 What do we know about coronavirus transmission in schools?

-In a review of the science, the CDC found in-person schooling has not be associated with substantial transmission in the wider community.
+In a review of the science, the CDC found in-person schooling has not been associated with substantial transmission in the wider community.
 Multiple studies found transmission rates inside schools are similar to, or lower than, levels in the community when mitigation steps are in place.

 A study of 11 North Carolina school districts holding in-person learning last fall found minimal transmission even when community transmission was high.
 These schools implemented and adhered to strict mitigation strategies, including universal mask use and physical distancing inside buildings, the CDC noted.
 Similar results were found in studies in Italy, Switzerland, Chicago and elsewhere.